-- accessibility and affordability by focusing on improvements in areas such as financial inclusion. - purposeful and responsible business through underwriting, lending and investment practices - vulnerable customer support by providing measures to help customers recover after difficult times ties build resilience to natural hazards including floods, bushfires.
+- accessibility and affordability by focusing on improvements in areas such as financial inclusion. - purposeful and responsible business through underwriting, lending and investment practices - vulnerable customer support by providing measures to help customers recover after difficult times

 The outcomes of this materiality assessment will inform Suncorp's advocacy strategy and corporate sustainability program of work, our business planning process and risk management practices, as well as our reporting, disclosures and engagement with stakeholders.